San Benedetto del Tronto

 San Benedetto del Tronto is a city and comune in Marche, Italy.
 Part of an urban area with 100,000 inhabitants, it is one of the most densely populated areas along the Adriatic Sea coast.
-It is the most populated city in Province of Ascoli Piceno, with 47,019 (December 2024).
+It is the most populated city in Province of Ascoli Piceno, with 47,058 (May 2026).
 Its port is one of the biggest on the Adriatic; it is the most important centre of Riviera of the Palms, with over 8,000 Phoenix canariensis, Washingtonia and P. sylvestris plants.
 San Benedetto del Tronto's economy depends on tourism, aimed above all at families.

-Geography

-Panoramic photo of the urban areas of San Benedetto del Tronto (above) and Grottammare that form a single entity.